DSpace/RestContract/workspaceitem-data-access.md

 `curl --data '{[ { "op": "add", "path": "/sections/<:name-of-the-form>/accessConditions/-", "value": {name: "embargo"}}]}' -X PATCH ${dspace7-url}/api/submission/workspaceitems/<:id>`

-will be rejected because a startDate attribute is also expected when an embargo is applied (according to the example configuration listed in this doc for the [submissionaccesses configuration endpoint](submissionaccesses.md).
+will be rejected because a startDate attribute is also expected when an embargo is applied (according to the example configuration listed in this doc for the [submissionaccessoptions configuration endpoint](submissionaccessoptions.md).

 The right request will be